rexfordessilfie/robo-compose/README.md

 Note values include, whole note (1), half note (1/2), quarter note (1/4) etc.
 * `TimeSignature`: This is a Western music time signature identified by a combination of number of beats and the note value of a beat.
-* `Interval`: a number denoting the relative distance between two frequencies.
+* `Interval`: A number denoting the relative distance between two frequencies.
 Common intervals in Western Music include, the perfect fifth (3/2), octave (2/1) and more.
 * `Temperament`: This a Western Music tuning system identified by a list of intervals.
 Examples include equal temperament, and just-intonation.